plaffitt/yggops/README.md

 ### Write your own

 If default plugins don't suit your needs, you can easily write your own plugin in any language you want.
+There are only a few rules:

+- They have to be idempotent
+- They have to assume that the working directory will be reset before reconciliation (there is no persistence, so state should be kept somewhere else)

-The only rule is that they have to be idempotent.
-Options will be passed to the plugin as flags.
+Options will be passed to plugins as flags.
 The filename of the plugin will be used to reference it in the `type` entry of project definition.